sergioSHKLR/LDE/draft/LDE-draft.md

 >Escolhe outro.

 <a name="LDE-q346a"><code>LDE-q346a</code></a>
-#️⃣ a.
+#️⃣ 346a.
 Qual a utilidade dessas mortes prematuras?

 >Dão-lhes causa, as mais das vezes, as imperfeições da matéria.